darwintantuco/alpha/README.md

 - Includes rspec and other gems useful in testing.
 - Preconfigured with headless chromedriver
-- Working rspec examples with js
+- Working rspec examples with js enabled

 |           Gem            |             Description             |
 | :----------------------: | :---------------------------------: |